alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 **7.3** This Code of Conduct also applies to individuals engaging with this repository

-for instance, in interactions on GitHub issues and Pull Requests or activities taking place in the context of the **Open Research Community Building Team**.
+for instance, in interactions on GitHub issues and Pull Requests or activities taking place in the context of the **Open Research Community Management Team**.

 **7.4** Mediating interaction or communication between reporter and reportee is not in the scope of this Code of Conduct to maintain reporters' confidentiality (see **10.3**).